thephpleague/commonmark/README.md

 ## 📦 Installation & Basic Usage

-This project can be installed via [Composer]:
+This project requires PHP 7.1 or higher with the `mbstring` extension.
+To install it via [Composer] simply run:

 ``` bash
 $ composer require league/commonmark